BurlingtonCodeAcademy/exercism-javascript/README.md

 Inside the project dir, run `npm install` to get `marked`, then run `node .` to start the local server.

-## Usage
+## Usage - for students

+* `git clone` this repo and `cd exercism-javascript` to enter it
-* To view the available exercises, run `node .` from the project root directory and visit <http://localhost:5000>
+* To view the available exercises and general instructions, run `node .` from the project root directory and visit <http://localhost:5000>

+## Usage - for teachers

 * To create a solution to an exercise (e.g. `two-fer`), enter the `exercises/two-fer` directory and create `two-fer.js` and run `jasmine two-fer.spec.js` as usual.
 * Before checking in,